 Though things are not for the experienced, but newcomers who are interested in doing swing trades may take the following swing trading tips seriously.

 - Study hard, understand analysis from the core of your heart before jumping into the wagon.
-Go through various sites and experts to build up a judgement about a stock or index.
+Go through various sites and experts to build up a judgment about a stock or index.

-- Create a set of trading rules based on the technical and fundamental analysis.
-These rules are to be designed to identify the buying and selling point of a security.
+- Create a set of trading rules based on technical and fundamental analysis.
+These rules are to be designed to identify the buying and selling point of security.